niranjanghule/tiny-web-server/README.md

 # tiny-web-server
-A java implementation to create a basic web server.
+A basic web server implemented using Java.